 At the Art of Living Retreat Center, we know that one of the most profound pillars of healing and wellness is the natural world.
 Nature is a wise teacher, a gentle and fierce guide, and a way back into ourselves.
 We’re incredibly lucky to hold a space nestled in the beautiful Blue Ridge Mountains, where our guests can breathe in the cool, sweet mountain air, explore the gorgeous forests, and let the beauty of the wild sink deeply in.

-In celebration of the Mountains returning to life this spring, our favourite articles this month remind us of the deep medicine available through nature.
+In celebration of the mountains returning to life this spring, our favorite articles this month remind us of the deep medicine available through nature.

 Emma Loewe for MindBodyGreen